Party of European Socialists: Governance

 The parties meet at the party Congress twice every five years to decide on political orientation, such as adopting manifestos ahead of elections.
 Every year that the Congress does not meet, the Council (a smaller version of the Congress) shapes PES policy.
 The Congress also elects the party's President, Vice-Presidents and the Presidency.

 The Leader's Conference brings together Prime Ministers and Party Leaders from PES parties three to four times a year to agree strategies and resolutions.

 European election primaries

 In December 2009, the PES decided to put forward a candidate for Commission President at all subsequent elections.
 On 1 March 2014, the PES organised for the first time a European election Congress where a Common Manifesto was adopted and the Common Candidate designate for the post of Commission President, Martin Schulz, was elected by over a thousand participants in Rome, Italy.

 In 2019, progressives elected Frans Timmermans as PES Common Candidate to the European Elections, during the Election Congress in Madrid on 22–23 February 2019.

+Funding

+As a registered European political party, the PES is entitled to European public funding, which it has received continuously since 2004.

+Below is the evolution of European public funding received by the PES.

+In line with the Regulation on European political parties and European political foundations, the PES also raises private funds to co-finance its activities.
+As of 2025, European parties must raise at least 10% of their reimbursable expenditure from private sources, while the rest can be covered using European public funding.

+Below is the evolution of contributions and donations received by the PES.